northern-information/crypts/README.md

 ## Installing

 - Download, unzip, and rename from `crypts-main` to `crypts`.
 Move to `/dust/audio/crypts`.
-- (or `cd /home/we/dust/audio && git clone git@github.com:/tyleretters/crypts crypts`)
+- (or `cd /home/we/dust/audio && git clone https://github.com/tyleretters/crypts`)
 - Launch **arcologies**.
 - Navigate to the norns parameters menu.
 - Select a crypt directory.